Residencies Paused

 January & October

-Our application season is January 15-March 31 annually to fill the Fall Residency and following Winter Residency.
-Rockland offers 3-week residencies in January and October annually.
-There are 6-8 residents in January and 8-10 residents in October, in addition to 2-3 support staff.
+Rockland hosts two annual residencies, 3-weeks long, taking place in January and October.
+There are 6-8 residents in January and 8-10 residents in October, in addition to 2-3 support staff on site.
 Rockland Staff are commonly artists as well, who participate in their studio practice during the residency period alongside residents.
-One of the staff members is the chef who prepares lunch served buffet style at 12:30-1:30 pm and dinner served family style at 6:30 pm, 6 days per week.
-Residents create a shopping list for the chef to gather breakfast and snack items beyond the lunch and dinner service.
-Each resident contributes $300 to the food budget, which includes chef-prepared lunch and dinner, snacks and breakfast, but not alcohol.
-All residents are responsible for kitchen clean up after meals.
+One of the staff members is a chef who prepares lunch and dinner served buffet style, 6 days per week.
+We ask that each resident contribute $300 towards the budget for food (this does not include alcohol) and participate in kitchen clean up after meals.

 Accommodations are typically personal live/work spaces.
-There may be situations when sharing space is necessary for live or work.
+There may be situations when sharing space is necessary.
 Consider our accommodations to be “glamping,” as we are in the woods with amenities.
-Hopeful residents need to be flexible about living amongst nature with limited WiFi and sleeping without a bathroom right next door.
+Hopeful residents need to be flexible about living amongst nature with limited WiFi and sleeping without an en suite bathroom.
 See our facilities page for more information.
 Currently, Rockland is not ADA approved.

-All residents are expected to utilize the full duration of the program dates by remaining on site and in the mindset of their creative process.
-Rockland supports its residents to define this for themselves from taking day trips, naps, hikes, reading, relaxing, exercising, etc. During residency, Rockland does not allow guests on site, local side gigs, professional networking outside of the program or family visits.
+All residents are expected to utilize the full duration of the program dates by remaining on site, though residents can define this for themselves - whether taking day trips, naps, hikes, reading, relaxing, exercising, etc. During residency, Rockland does not allow guests on site, local side gigs, professional networking outside of the program or family visits.
 This is a full immersion experience into your creative process.
 We offer solitude within an intimate community.

-Beyond this structure, each residency culture is co-created by the current group using Circle, adapted and inspired by the Peacemaking Circle Process.
+Beyond this structure, each residency culture is co-created by the group of residents using Circle, adapted and inspired by the Peacemaking Circle Process.
 Agreed upon residency norms and expectations are established at the Opening Meeting.
 Items to discuss might include logistical living agreements (cleaning days, quiet hours, dish duty), social norms, consent, and/or sharing artistic feedback.
-Rockland expects inclusivity.
 Residents can exercise their right to opt out of any communal/ social activity except Opening Meeting, dinner (with some exceptions) and dish duty.

 Rockland reserves the right to remove any person from the premises who threatens the mental or physical safety of any individual, group or property.
 All participants during residency are expected to act in a respectful nature toward the Rockland community and gain consent when interacting with individuals.
 We welcome bravery in these diverse spaces and ask for grace toward each human present.